 - If you are installing the software from an X Window System workstation or X terminal, then: - 1.
-Start a local terminal session, for example, an X terminal (xterm). - 2.
-If you are not installing the software on the local system, then enter a command using the following syntax to enable remote hosts to display X applications on the local X server:
+Start a local terminal session, for example, an X terminal (xterm). - If you are installing the software on another system and using the system as an X11 display, then enter a command using the following syntax to enable remote hosts to display X applications on the local X server:

 '''

-$ xhost + remote_host
+xhost + RemoteHost

 '''

-where remote\host is the fully qualified remote hostname.
+where RemoteHost is the fully qualified remote host name.
 For example:

 '''

-$ xhost + somehost.example.com
+xhost + somehost.example.com

 somehost.example.com being added to the access control list

 '''